SmileyChris/django-includecontents/README.md

 {% endincludecontents %}
 ```

-It also provides a simple Django template engine that extends this tag to work
+It also provides an optional Django template engine that extends this tag to
-like an HTML component.
+work like an HTML component.

 In this example, it will include and render `components/card.html`: